mohammedbassam1/AD-Splunk-Lab/README.md

 * Splunk Enterprise
 * Universal Forwarder
 * Log collection
-* Parsing
+* Log Parsing
 * Normalization
+  1-using FIELDALIAS
+  2-using  eventtypes
+  3-using Tags
-* Detection engineering
+* Detection Rules engineering
-* Security monitoring and alerts
+* Alerts
+* Dashboards

 The project helped me understand the full process of collecting endpoint telemetry and turning it into useful security detections through a SIEM.